techsenger/patternfx/README.md

 ### Component Tree <a name="component-tree"></a>

-Components in MVVM4FX form a hierarchical structure, called the component tree that can change dynamically.
+Components in PatternFX form a hierarchical structure, called the component tree that can change dynamically.
 This tree represents the logical composition of the application and is independent of the JavaFX node tree, which is responsible only for rendering.